 - That there would be additional inspection charges and regulatory tax for businesses that are engaged in delivery, billboards, and combustibles/explosive substances.

-5. Claim Mayor’s Permit on the scheduled date.
+6. Claim Mayor’s Permit on the scheduled date

-Take note that some local government units allow delivery of original business permits to your business/home address so you don’t have to return to the city hall to claim your permit.
+Take note that some local government units allow delivery of original business permits to your business/home address so you don’t have to return to the city or municipal hall to claim your permit.

 1. How much is the cost of application for business permits?